exasol/remotelog-lua/SECURITY.md

 * Please do **not** report security vulnerabilities through public GitHub issues.

-* Please create a draft security advisory on the Github page of the repository.
-You can find the reporting form under `> Security > Advisories` section of the repository home page.
-The URL is [https://github.com/exasol/remotelog-lua/security/advisories](https://github.com/exasol/remotelog-lua/security/advisories).
+* Please create a draft security advisory on the Github page: the reporting form is under `> Security > Advisories`.
+The URL is https://github.com/exasol/remotelog-lua/security/advisories/new.

 * If you prefer to email, please send your report to `infosec@exasol.com`.